emrizo88/FPGA-Based-Elevator-Controller-Using-MicroBlaze/README.md

 - Source code for controlling elevator operations.
 - Constraints file for GPIO pin mappings.

-This project demonstrates how to design and simulate an elevator system with multiple floors, safety mechanisms on a 7-segment display.
+This project demonstrates how to design and simulate an elevator system with multiple floors, safety mechanisms, and display functionality using a 7-segment display.

 ---